PatrickG0308/PP5-FairwayFinds/README.md

 The businesses marketing strategy going forward is:

 1. Promote the store through it's facebook business page.
 This can be viewed in the SEO section.
-2. Share the page with friends and family and ask them to like it and share the pafe to their wider circle.
+2. Share the page with friends and family and ask them to like it and share the path to their wider circle.
-3. Have a soft online launce sale to encourage early adoption and purchases from prospective clients
+3. Have a soft online launch sale to encourage early adoption and purchases from prospective clients
 4. Gain subscribers through the mailchimp option on the site and then send out offers and promotions to encourage repeat business
 5. Potentially use paid advertisement like google ads, facebook ads to promote to our target demographic.
 6. Set up multiple ads with a different product as the cover image, track the click through rate and stick with the high peformers.